-CDG Brochure available soon on the CAES website: http://www.caes.ucdavis.edu/students/CDG, and Printed versions available at the CA&ES Dean's Office.
+CDG information is available on the CAES website: caes.ucdavis.edu/students/CDG.

-Aggie Jumpstart
+Aggie Jumpstart caes.ucdavis.edu/students/aggie-jumpstart

-https://caes.ucdavis.edu/students/aggie-jumpstart

 Aggie Jumpstart is a new College of Agricultural and Environmental Sciences (CA&ES) program created to promote inclusive academic excellence and student success through community building, leadership and advising.
 In partnership with the Retention Initiatives and the Internship and Career Center, Aggie Jumpstart works to address barriers for first-generation, low-income and underserved students and provides students a network of UC Davis staff, faculty and other campus communities.
 AJS is a year-long program for first generation, low income, and historically underrepresented first-year freshmen and transfer students in the CA&ES at UC Davis.